viamrobotics/docs/docs/components/encoder/_index.md

 The encoder component supports:

 - [Incremental encoders](https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs), which can measure the speed and direction of rotation in relation to a given reference point like a starting point.
-  These encoders output two phases
+  These encoders output two phases.
   Based on the sequence and timing of these phases, it is determined how far something has turned and in which direction.
   Each phase output goes to a different pin on the board.
 - Single phase or single pin "pulse output" encoders, which measure the position relative to the starting position but not the direction.